 Focus on Youth, Inc. considers foster parents to be a valuable, precious resource.
-Statistics prove that taking periodic breaks from foster care helps prevent foster parent "burnout," which helps stabilize the child's placement and decrease disruptions.
+Statistics prove that taking periodic breaks helps prevent foster parent "burnout," which, in turn, helps stabilize the child's placement and decrease disruptions.
 By providing alternative care or respite care, foster parent(s) can have a planned break.
 Alternative care or respite care also supports the foster home in case of a foster family emergency such as a medical emergency or death in the family.

 Basic requirements for both Alternative Care and Respite Care

 - Complete both state and national criminal background checks through fingerprinting (this involves a fee paid by the alternative/respite caregiver).*

 - Local and County Crime Checks.*

 - A valid Driver's License (if transporting children) or state ID.*

 - Proof of Insurance.*